njustesen/TRTS/starcraft/zerg.md

 - _Dark Swarm_ [2 energy]: Allows the Defiler to cast a dark swarm in an area.
 No ground units take direct damage from ranged attacks in this area this round, except fo splash damage.
 - _Plague_ [3 energy]: Allows the Defiler to cast Plague on up to 4 small, 3 medium, 2 large units of the same type, or 1 structure.
 Plagued units and buildings lose 1 HP now (ignoring armor).
 Plague can never kill or destroy a building and thus cannot reduce HP lower than 1 HP.
 Plagued units with 1 HP left after this initial reduction cannot use their armor this turn.
 Plagued targets are dealt 6 additional damage at the end of this turn, and again not to a lower value than 1 HP, wherefter targets are no longer plagued.

+### Queen

+Queens start with 1/4 energy.

+**Abilities**:
+- _Infest Command Center_: Infests heavily damaged (< 50% HP) Terran Command Center to make an Infested Command Center under control.
+- _Parasite_ [1 Energy]: Targets an enemy unit.
+The player gains sight for that unit for the rest of the game.
+- _Ensnare_ [3 Energy]: Targets 4 small, 3 medium or 2 large unborrowed units that will get their attack and speed cut in half for the rest of the round, both the speed stat and any remaining movement points.
+Cloaked units hit by Ensnare also become visible, and yes, they can be targeted.
+- _Spawn Broodling_ [1 Energy]: A Queen with this ability can instantaneously destroy any non-robotic ground unit in the game as the Broodling larvae she plants rapidly mature and, feeding on the victim from the inside, destroy their host.
+Remove the target and add to Broodlings in the area that becomes under control.
+At the end of the next round, the spawned Broodlings will run out of energy and die.
+Archons and Dark Archons cannot be targeted by this ability.

 ###

 ## Structures